Opel Laubfrosch: Commercial

-Plagiarism is alleged
+Alleged plagiarism

 Opel's Rüsselsheim plant may have contained the first automobile production line assembly system in Germany, but the first automobile production line in Europe had been created by André Citroën who had initially adopted Henry Ford's system for the production of munitions, and subsequently applied the technique to production of the Citroën Type A. It was not merely the production system that Opel took from Citroën.
 The two-seater Opel 4 PS when launched in 1924 bore an uncanny resemblance to the little Torpedo bodied Citroën 5 CV which had been launched in 1921.
 Sources differ as to whether Opel purchased the right to assemble the Citroën under licence, or merely copied the design.